-As the nation's theatre we want to reflect the diversity of the population of the United Kingdom in our work on stage, our audience, our workforce and our Learning activity.
+As the nation's theatre we want to reflect the diversity of the population of the United Kingdom in our work on stage, our audience, our workforce.

 - Set and meet targets for the directors, writers and actors on our stages